rsksmart/devportal/docs/02-developers/05-smart-contracts/05-foundry/test-smart-contracts.md

 In this section, you'll set up a smart contract test and test it using `forge`.

 ### Step 1: Test Script
 You will see a directory called `test` in the root of your project.
-This is where you will see/write your tests.
+This is where you can view/write your tests.
 The demo `counter.sol` comes with a test script `counter.t.sol`, which contains:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED